globalpayments-samples/gpecom-online-recurring-payments/php/README.md

-# PHP XML API - Recurring Payments Implementation
+# PHP Implementation

-This PHP application demonstrates recurring payment processing using the **Global Payments XML API** with the Payment Scheduler service.
+This PHP application demonstrates recurring payment processing using the Global Payments XML API with the Payment Scheduler service.

 ## Features